Levels of edit

 Levels of edit (or levels of editing) describes a cumulative or categorical scheme for revising text.
-Beginning as a tool that helped standardize communication between writers and editors at a government laboratory, published information about levels of edit was later made available to the general public.
-Subsequently, others developed a variety of levels of edit, which are now accessible through print and web-based resources.
+Beginning as a tool to standardize communication between writers and editors at a government laboratory, the levels of edit has been adopted and modified by the general public and academics in professional communication and technical communication.

 History

-Van Buren and Buehler of the Jet Propulsion Laboratory (JPL) developed five levels of edit defined by nine editorial categories.
+In 1978, the Jet Propulsion Laboratory (JPL) at the California Institute of Technology found a need to clearly "define the endeavor of technical editing" in their in-house documents and external reports.
+Robert Van Buren and Mary Fran Buehler, of the JPL, developed five levels of edit defined by nine editorial categories: